We all think that when it comes to breasts, they’re a concern pertaining only to the fairer gender. However, men do have breasts – even milk ducts.

 As such, eggs, milk and other food products that contain hormones are safe for consumption when taken in moderation.

-2. Can Steroid Eliminate Enlarged Male Breasts?
+2. Can Steroids Eliminate Enlarged Male Breasts?

 Anabolic steroids contain a lot of testosterone, which many may consider a solution since the key cause of enlarged male breasts is hormone imbalance where estrogen levels are higher.